javascript-tutorial/server/README.md

     Run the site with the language:
     ```
     cd /js/javascript-tutorial-server
-    ./edit en
+    ./edit ru
     ```

+    Please note that the argument of `edit` is exactly the language you cloned at step 5.

-    Wait for a couple of seconds as it reads the tutorial from disk and builds static assets.
+    Wait a bit as it reads the tutorial from disk and builds static assets.

     Then access the site at `http://127.0.0.1:3000`.